Pankration: Modern pankration

 Soccer kicks, hammer fists, elbow strikes to the head, body slams, leglocks, spine locks and any kind of striking while groundfighting are banned in both styles.
 Targeting any of the following areas of the body is also disallowed: neck, back of the head, throat, knees, elbows, joints, kidneys, groin and along the spine.

-Fighters wear protective gear (MMA gloves, shin pads, headgear) and fight in a standard wrestling mat.
+Fighters wear protective gear (MMA gloves, shin pads, headgear) and fight on a standard wrestling mat.